Recruitment Guidelines

 Q.

-How many summit members are there?
+How many summit members will there be?

 A.